efurness/E-Commerce-Site/README.md

 # CONTRIBUTING

-SOLO PROJECT
+Solo Project, Contributors welcome

 # TESTS

-Tests were run to establish all the various sql queries.
+Tests were run to establish all the various sql queries to display in Insomnia.

 # QUESTIONS

-After setting up the database and tables in the schema file my challenges were with the adding of roles including managers.
-The server.js file contained all the questions and prompts so the code was extensive.
-The seeds file went well once I had all the name strings in quotes, parenthesis and commas in the right place, very detailed work.
-I had to use a separate port than 3001 because the connection notified that it was inaccesible.
+My questions included to create folder with the routes for products, categories and tags in Insomnia, but I was able to create folders and requests for each to display the routes.
+The delete option I had to walk through it rather then just showing after deletion that the product or category was deleted.

 [E-Commerce-Site](https://github.com/efurness/E-Commerce-Site.git)